pthu/sahd/docs/words/thshu3ah.md

 ## Bibliography

-For the abbreviations, see the
+For the abbreviations see the
-<a href="/store/abbreviations/txt"	>List of Abbreviations</a>.
+<a href="/store/abbreviations/">List of Abbreviations</a>.

 <div style="padding-left: 22px; text-indent: -22px;">
 Barr 1987  <br>